 We strongly urge you to submit your application in good time before the deadline expires.
-We do not grant extensions due to your own computer or internet problems.

 The graduate school at the Faculty of Arts, Aarhus University has previously announced open faculty financed SU PhD scholarships (4+4) and faculty financed PhD fellowships (5+3) twice a year (the “open call” where applicants can apply with their own project).
 The graduate school has decided to reduce the number of calls for faculty financed PhD fellowships (5+3) which means that as of 2023 it will only be possible to apply for these 5+3-fellowships once a year.
 The faculty will finance the same amount of 5+3-fellowships as previously, but will reduce the amount of calls/assessments from two to one per year.

 The last time faculty financed 5+3-fellowships will be announced for an autumn call is for the deadline 1 October 2022 with an enrolment start on 1 February 2023.
 As of 2023 we will only announce faculty financed 5+3-fellowships in the spring.

 |1 October 2022||4+4 and 5+3|

 |15 March 2023||4+4 and 5+3|